 Pami Perea - Manager Of Donor And Community Relations, Colorado Uplift

-Morris W. Price, Jr. - Vice President and Executive Director, City Year Denver
+Morris W. Price, Jr - Vice President and Executive Director, City Year Denver

 Mary Seawell - Chair, Board of Directors

 Mary has served previously as the Executive Director of the Sturm Family Foundation and the Judith Ann Griese Foundation.
 She has also served as a Director and member of the Grantmaking Committee for the Charles T. Beaird Foundation, and a board member and Chair of the Grantmaking Committee for the Chinook Fund.
 From 1993 to 2003 she worked in various capacities at the Colorado Department of Public Health and Environment and the Denver District Attorney’s Office.
 Mary also worked for Get Smart Schools developing an MBA program at the University of Denver for autonomous school leaders.

 Mary was elected to the Denver Public Schools Board of Education in 2009 and served as its President from 2011-2013.
-Mary is a graduate of American University (Print Journalism and Philosophy) and has a law degree from the University of Denver College of Law.
+She is a graduate of American University (Print Journalism and Philosophy) and has a law degree from the University of Denver College of Law.
 She also studied Literature at Cambridge University in Cambridge, England.

 Jim Balfanz - VICE-CHAIR, BOARD OF DIRECTORS